mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/SNP_alignment/README.md

-many cases and has been the gold standard approach in bacterial phylogenetics for the past decade, when applied to a large and diverse dataset as in this case, it results in a shrinking of informative sites, and a less resolute phylogeny. *N. gonorrhoeae* is a very diverse species with much recombination, therefor the number of sites conserved across various samples is smaller.
+many cases and has been the gold standard approach in bacterial phylogenetics for the past decade, when applied to a large and diverse dataset as in this case, it results in a shrinking of informative sites, and a less resolute phylogeny.
+N. gonorrhoeae is a very diverse species with much recombination, therefor the number of sites conserved across various samples is smaller.
 For example, across the full whole genome pseudoalignment, there is a minimum of 6% N sites (134,866 bp) for any genome.
 As these N sites will be dispersed mostly randomly across the genome, the chances of any site having at least one N in at least one sample is high and means that site will be excluded from the core SNP alignment, even if it is informative to the phylogeny.
 One way to increase the number of core SNP sites is to remove genomes with a high proportion of N sites from the alignment and analysis.
 In this case, 1,184 genomes have more than 10% N sites.
 Excluding these would remove 20% of isolates from the phylogeny and clustering analysis – decreasing our sampling proportion and introducing a high level of uncertainty into our clustering.
-Alternatively, using a less strict core approach has been recently proposed and used in phylogenetic studies (link).
-We are exploring the effects of using a 95% core pseudoalignment (including any sites in the core alignment that are present in 95% of genomes) in phylogenetics with a forthcoming manuscript.
-Due to these reasons, we opted to use a cgMLST method, a much more permissive way of comparing relatedness across very diverse genomes in a large dataset.
+As a result, we opted to use a cgMLST method, a much more permissive way of comparing relatedness across very diverse genomes in a large dataset.

+The concern that using a strict core results in isolates potentially being classified as more closely related than they would be, stems from the principle of using a static SNP threshold to define transmission.
+For example, a common SNP threshold of 10 SNPs would result in much more permissive clustering using a core SNP alignment of 8,842 compared to using the same threshold on a larger core, as the threshold represents a fraction of the total sites.

 Regardless, we have generated a recombination filtered core genome SNP ML phylogeny.
 We can see that the overall population structure is mostly